JoshuaGrams/philtre2d/doc/objects/Object.md

 ### Object.call(self, fnName, ...)
 Attempts to call the named function on the object and any scripts that object may have.

-### Object.callRecursive(self, fnName, ...)
+### Object.callRecursive(self, isTopDown, fnName, ...)
 Recursively calls `Object.call` on the object and all of its descendants.
-Works from the bottom up (children are called before self).
+If `isTopDown` is true then parents are always called before children, otherwise it is from the bottom up—children are called before their parents (with self being last).

 ### Object.debugDraw(self, layer)
 Unused by default.
 Uses `tree.drawOrder:addFunction` to draw debug stuff to the specified layer.
 Can be used on the whole scene-tree with `Object.callRecursive`.
 The debugDraw function will _not_ be automatically removed from the layer later, so you probably want to clear your debug layer every frame.